Entanglement negativity, Holography and Black holes: Holographic prescription for the entanglement negativity

-It is to be noted that the central charge `$c$' of $CFT_{1+1}$ is related to the AdS length $R$ through the Brown-Henneaux formula $c=\frac{3R}{2G_{N}^{3}}$, where $G_{N}^{3}$ is the $(2+1)$-dimensional gravitational constant\cite{brown1986}.
-Note that as discussed in the previous section the sub leading non-universal term given by the function $f(x)$ may be neglected in the semi classical large-$c$ limit of the four point function.
-Therefore, using eq.(\ref{ENCFTM}) and the above mentioned Brown-Henneaux formula one may express the holographic entanglement negativity for the boundary $CFT_{1+1}$ at a finite temperature as follows
+From eq.(\ref{sctn2}) and eq.(\ref{dimTn2}),observe that in the replica limit\footnote{Note that the negative scaling dimension in the replica limit has to be understood only in the sense of analytic continuation.
+Construction of such an analytic continuation is an extremely complex problem.
+See also footnote(\ref{note1}).} $n_e\rightarrow 1$, we have $\Delta_{n_e}\rightarrow 0$ and $\Delta_{n_e}^{(2)}\rightarrow -\frac{c}{4}$ .
+It is also to be noted that the central charge `$c$' of $CFT_{1+1}$ is related to the AdS length $R$ through the Brown-Henneaux formula $c=\frac{3R}{2G_{N}^{3}}$, where $G_{N}^{3}$ is the $(2+1)$-dimensional gravitational constant\cite{brown1986}.
+Therefore, utilizing the above mentioned Brown-Henneaux formula, eq.(\ref{rhoAn7}) and eq.(\ref{factor}) one may express the holographic entanglement negativity for the bipartite system ($A\cup A^c$) as follows

-In the $AdS_3/CFT_2$ scenario the Ryu and Takayanagi conjecture relates the geodesic length to the entanglement entropy as shown in eq.{\ref{EEI}}.
-This enables us to express the above eq. (\ref{ENCFT3}) which describes our holographic conjecture for the entanglement negativity in terms of the holographic mutual information between the pair of intervals $(A,B_1)$ and $(A,B_2)$ as follows
+In the $AdS_3/CFT_2$ scenario the Ryu and Takayanagi conjecture relates the geodesic length to the entanglement entropy as given in eq.(\ref{EEI}).
+This enables us to express the above eq.(\ref{ENCFT3}) which describes our holographic conjecture for the entanglement negativity as follows